 What does Wenceslas mean?

-It roughly means “greater glory”.
+Wenceslas roughly translates to “greater glory”.

 Where is Wenceslas buried?

-St. Vitus Cathedral, Prague.
+St. Wenceslas is buried in St. Vitus Cathedral, Prague.

 What language did Bohemians speak?

 According to Britannica, Bohemians spoke “Czech language, formerly Bohemian, Czech Čeština, West Slavic language closely related to Slovak, Polish, and the Sorbian languages of eastern Germany.”